ballerina-platform/ballerina-dev-website/learn/guides/calling-java-code-from-ballerina.md

 ---

 ## Writing Ballerina Bindings
-We have introduced a CLI tool called `bindgen` to ease the process of generating Ballerina bindings for given Java APIs.
-This guide shows you how to use it, if you need more details on how the bindgen tool works, you can refer its reference guide [here](/learn/java-interoperability/the-bindgen-tool/).
+The `bindgen` is a CLI tool, which eases the process of generating Ballerina bindings for given Java APIs.
+This guide shows you how to use it.
+For more details on how the bindgen tool works, see [The `bindgen` Tool](/learn/java-interoperability/the-bindgen-tool/).

 The [Package Layout Guide](/learn/organizing-ballerina-code/package-layout/) explains how to package Java libraries (JAR files) with Ballerina programs.
 When you generate bindings for a Java library using the bindgen tool, this part is already handled.
 However, you could gain an in-depth understanding of how Java libraries and their transitive dependencies are packaged with Ballerina programs to produce self-contained executable programs.